renovatebot/renovate/docs/usage/config-overview.md

 ## Onboarding

 When Renovate processes a repository, one of the first decisions it makes is "Does this repository need to be onboarded?".
-By default, Renovate will generate an "Onboarding PR" with a default config if a repository does not already have a Repository config file committed to the default branch.
+By default, Renovate will create an "Onboarding PR" with a default config if a repository does not have a Repository config file committed to the default branch.

 ### Onboarding Config